GabrielePicco/reddit-news/content/post/61d2127308482638855f8cfd/index.md

 Police officers and firefighters doused the man in water before he was restrained with the help of witnesses.

-The man was taken to hospital with life-threatening injuries.
+The man was taken to hospital with life-threatening injuries."

-If you or anyone you know is feeling distressed:

-Lifeline: 13 11 14

-Beyond Blue: 1300 22 4636"
 date = "2022-01-02 21:10:19"
 slug = "61d2127308482638855f8cfd"
 image = "https://content.api.news/v3/images/bin/d393bcf392034dc7b17dd72face1b0cf"